jim-easterbrook/pywws/src/doc/guides/twitter.rst

 Twitter messages are generated using a template, just like creating files to upload to a website.
 Copy the example template 'tweet.txt' to your template directory, then test it::

-   python -m pywws.Template ~/weather/data ~/weather/templates/tweet.txt tweet.txt
+   python -m pywws.template ~/weather/data ~/weather/templates/tweet.txt tweet.txt
    cat tweet.txt

 (Replace ``~/weather/data`` and ``~/weather/templates`` with your data and template directories.)